Get in Touch

 Integrations, Operations, and Next Steps

-• Integration patterns: chat and ticket workflows in a safe sandbox environment
+• Integration patterns: chat and ticket workflows within a secure sandbox environment

-• Designing a repeatable automation flow: trigger, action, review, approvals, and handoff
+• Designing repeatable automation flows: trigger, action, review, approvals, and handoff

-• Operational basics: logging, auditability, configuration management, and a pilot readiness checklist
+• Operational fundamentals: logging, auditability, configuration management, and pilot readiness checklist

 Requirements